-In order to provide a representative price for the market, the price reporter aims to collect as many representative data points as possible within the defined window.
 Since commodity markets differ in liquidity levels at different periods, the methodology does not set any minimum number, or threshold, of transactions to be gathered on which to base the assessment.
-A pricing session typically includes concluded transactions, bids and offers, contributors' market indications or deals heard.

-In each pricing session, reporters aim to source data from a suitably diverse set of market participants from a cross section of the market (producers, consumers, traders).
+In each pricing session, reporters aim to source data from a suitably diverse set of market participants.
 In the unlikely situation that more than half of the pricing data collected in a session is provided by a single source, the assessor may refer to data collected in the previous pricing session to avoid a dependency on a single entity providing an unacceptably significant (50% or more) proportion of data.
+In markets where, to satisfy their jurisdictional antitrust guidelines, certain companies require us to adhere to a maximum of 25% data concentration from a single entity, Fastmarkets will comply with this stricter threshold.